alisd23/ngrx-form-pure/README.md

 A full guide to achieving strong typing with this library can be found in the [TypeScript](#typescript) section.

-Or check out the [demo code](https://github.com/alisd23/ngrx-form/tree/master/demo) to see an example of strong typings with `ngrx-form`.
+Or check out the [demo code](https://github.com/alisd23/ngrx-form-pure/tree/master/demo) to see an example of strong typings with `ngrx-form-pure`.

 ### Radio Input Group

-Radio input groups work out of the box with `ngrx-form`.
+Radio input groups work out of the box with `ngrx-form-pure`.
 Radio inputs with the same `ngrxField` name (and `name`) will be treated as part of the same *group*, therefore creating only one key in the form `fields` state, which all the inputs of the group share.

 The value of the radio group field in state will be the `value` of the currently selected radio input.